alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-01.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/)
 - Kubectl (using `az aks install-cli`)
 - [Helm3](https://helm.sh/docs/intro/install/)
-- MySQL command line client tool (or optional GUI tool mentioned below)
-- PostgreSQL command line client tool (or GUI optional tool mentioned below)

-You should carefully consider how much time you will need to install these tools on your own computer.
-Depending on your Internet and computer's speed, this additional local setup will probably take around 30-60 minutes.
-You will also need a text editor of your choice if it is not already installed.
+Take into consideration how much time you will need to install these tools on your own computer.
+Depending on your Internet and computer's speed, this additional local setup will probably take around 30 minutes.

 ## Introduction

-Now that you have your pre-requisites set up, it is time to get the hack's environment set up.
+Once the pre-requisites are set up, now it's time to build the hack's environment.

 This hack is designed to help you learn chaos testing with Azure Chaos Studio.
 The hack uses a pre-canned Azure Kurbernettes (AKS) environment that you will deploy into your Azure subscription.
 This environment as your testing target.